taufi-bd/todo/README.md

 # A Simple React Todo App

-This is a simple react todo app built with React and firebase.
+This is a simple todo app built with React and firebase.

 See Live: https://taufikur-rahman.com/projects/todo